RegnerM2015/RegnerM2015/README.md

 ## Hi, I'm Matt

 - I'm a Ph.D.
 Candidate in the [Curriculum of Bioinformatics and Computational Biology](https://bcb.unc.edu/) at UNC Chapel Hill
-- I develop and apply bioinformatics methods to study gene regulation in human cancer in the [Franco Lab](https://www.thefrancolab.org/)
+- I develop and apply bioinformatics methods to study gene regulation in human cancer at the UNC Lineberger Comprehensive Cancer Center

 ## Featured Projects